dhunnyzaheer/Octomap/README.md

 ## Husky Robot from Clearpath robotics

-To make use of the octomap using the Husky, a sensor proding point cloud data needs to be added.
+To make use of the octomap using the Husky, a sensor producing 3D point cloud data needs to be added.
 In this example, the the Husky is equipped with an Intel RealSense D435 camera.
 See https://www.clearpathrobotics.com/assets/guides/kinetic/husky/additional_sim_worlds.html to find out how to add the sensor.

 Open the terminal